 The Chef’n Citrus Juicer is so handy.
 I reach for it every time I need to squeeze a lemon or lime, which is often!
 It’s made of plastic, but it’s sturdier than any metal juicer I’ve used.
 In fact, the plastic purposefully has a slight give to it, which provides a little more leverage for squeezing out every last drop.

-Tip: Squeeze your lemon or lime juice directly into OXO’s 2-ounce jigger for easy measuring.
-It holds up to four tablespoons, with lines to help you keep track.
+Tip: Squeeze your lemon or lime juice directly into OXO’s 2-ounce jigger (shown above) for easy measuring.
 For larger quantities, squeeze your juice into a liquid measuring cup.